TomSull222/BCS-Project-1/README.md

-# Exploratory Data Analysis of Films by Decade (1980s-2010s)
+# Exploratory Data Analysis of Films by Year (1980-2017)

 ## Team Members
 - Dan